CosmWasm/sylvia-book/src/basics/funds.md

 However, every admin is eligible to add another admin.
 And nothing is preventing the admin from adding himself to the list and receiving twice as many rewards as others!

-Try to write a test that detects such a bug, then fix it and ensure the bug nevermore occurs.
+Try to write a test that detects such a bug, then fix it and ensure the bug never more occurs.

 Even if the admin cannot add the same address to the list, he can always create new accounts and add them, but this is something unpreventable on the contract level, so do not prevent that.